hakanyildizhan/pwr-22-spring-css-ii-st-gpp/README.md

 user will need about 100MB of free space.
 As the free/test/student version of resources allow storing up to 20 GB of data for free, we assume that the project might scale up to 200 users.
 - Taking into account the above estimate, our endpoints should handle the load around 200 requests per minute

+# How to run
+- Refer to the README.md files under /drive and /drive-frontend folders.